sailingbikeruk/log4j-file-search/README.md

 # log4j-file-search
-Two files that use Powershell to search for files containing JNDILookup.class as text as an identifier for log4j CVE-2021-44228 on all windows servers in Active Directory that have PS Remoting enabled.
+Two scripts that use Powershell to search for files containing JNDILookup.class as text as an identifier for log4j CVE-2021-44228 on all windows servers in Active Directory that have PS Remoting enabled.

 ## Domain-Search-Log4j.ps1